-Specific policy options (shown with arrow bullets) are taken from "Protecting Nearshore Habitat and Functions in Puget Sound" (EnviroVision, et al. Revised 2010). http://wdfw.wa.gov/publications/00047/wdfw00047.pdf The suggested management options listed below may also work in the other "Recommendations" categories.
-Protect Protect important nearshore areas for plants, animals, fish, and people Role: Protect existing resources, limit future impairment, influence human behaviors Habitat Protection Policy and Regulation The long-term protection of habitats (and associated species) and habitat-forming processes through zoning, development regulations, incentive programs and other means.
-Identify and designate critical habitat features such as forage fish spawning habitat, aquatic vegetation communities, nearshore salmon habitat, feeder bluffs, intact beaches, marine riparia-n areas, and all marine vegetation within intertidal and subtidal zones(including kelp, eelgrass, and wetland plants) and protect them (and their functions) under a Natural or other type of conservancy shoreline environmental designation and SMP regulations.
+Specific policy options (shown with arrow bullets) are taken from "Protecting Nearshore Habitat and Functions in Puget Sound" (EnviroVision, et al. Revised 2010). http://wdfw.wa.gov/publications/00047/wdfw00047.pdf \The suggested management options listed below may also work in the other "Recommendations" categories.
+Protect Protect important nearshore areas for plants, animals, fish, and people Role: Protect Habitat Protection Policy and Regulation The long-term protection of habitats (and associated species) and habitat-forming existing resources, processes through zoning, development regulations, incentive programs and other limit future impairment, Identify and designate critical habitat features such as influence human forage fish spawning habitat, aquatic vegetation behaviors communities, nearshore salmon habitat, feeder bluffs, intact beaches, marine riparia-n areas, and all marine vegetation within intertidal and subtidal zones (including kelp, eelgrass, and wetland plants) and protect them (and their functions) under a Natural or other type of conservancy shoreline environmental designation and SMP regulations.
 Provide protected shallow water migration corridors, especially between estuaries and marine waters through shoreline designations Prohibit grounding of floats, rafts, docks and vessels Prohibit placement of overwater structures over marine vegetation Prohibit placing docks, piers, and mooring buoys in areas containing sensitive, unique, or high-value fish and shellfish habitat.
 Do not allow construction activity during egg deposition and incubation periods Property Acquisition and Conservation Transfer of land ownership or development rights to a conservation interest to protect and conserve resources, enable restoration or increase restoration effectiveness.
-Work together to ensure continued understanding and enjoyment of nearshore resources Public Education and Involvement Restore Remove debris and unneeded structures and protect the nearshore Role: Exert long- lasting restorative effects on from harmful pollutants or use Contaminant Removal and Remediation Removal or remediation of unnatural or natural substances (e.g., heavy metals, organic ecosystem processes, remove or prevent physical and chemical disturbances compounds) harmful to the integrity or resilience of the nearshore.
+Work together to ensure continued understanding and enjoyment of nearshore resources Public Education and Involvement Activities intended to increase public awareness of nearshore processes and threats, build support for and volunteer participation in protection and restoration efforts, and promote stewardship and responsible use of nearshore resources.
+Restore Remove debris and unneeded structures and protect the nearshore from harmful pollutants or use Role: Exert longlasting restorative Contaminant Removal and Remediation Removal or remediation of unnatural or natural substances (e.g., heavy metals, organic effects on ecosystem processes, remove or prevent physical and chemical disturbances compounds) harmful to the integrity or resilience of the nearshore.
 Pollution control, which is a source control measure, is a different measure.